 Currently, only the Infinity Connect desktop client can register to a Conferencing Node.

 The branding and styling of the Infinity Connect clients (web app, mobile and desktop) can be customized.
 This changes the look and feel of the Infinity Connect client regardless of which service is being accessed.
 See Customizing the Infinity Connect clients for more information.

 Access to conferences from all Infinity Connect clients is enabled by default.
 If you do not want users to access conferences within your deployment from Infinity Connect clients, you can disable this functionality.

 - Go to .

 - Deselect or select Enable support for Pexip Infinity Connect and Mobile App.
 This controls access from all Infinity Connect clients and third-party clients using the client APIs.

 - When Enable support for Pexip Infinity Connect and Mobile App is selected, you must also ensure that Enable WebRTC and Enable RTMP are deselected or selected as appropriate to enable the clients that use those protocols to access conferences.

-When access has been disabled, users attempting to use Infinity Connect clients to access a conference or make a call will be presented with the message Call Failed: Disabled (you can customize the clients to change the wording of this message if required).
+When access is disabled, users attempting to use Infinity Connect clients to access a conference or make a call are presented with the message Call Failed: Disabled (you can customize the clients to change the wording of this message if required).